-Nighthawk is open 19 hours a day and serves everything from coffee to cocktails to cheap beer.
-That (along with their spacious booths) makes it an excellent place to bring food, whether you’re working on a freelance assignment at 10am or you’re six Hamm’s deep at 10pm.
+Nighthawk is open seven days a week, from 11am-2am Friday through Sunday and 5pm-2am Monday through Thursday, and serves everything from coffee to cocktails to cheap beer.
+That (along with their spacious booths) makes it an excellent place to bring food, whether you’re working on a freelance assignment at 11am or you’re six Hamm’s deep at 10pm.
 It’s also just around the corner from Great Sea, and when it comes to their delicious lollipop wings, the shorter the travel time, the better.

 Hopewell is a brewery taproom that doesn’t feel like one.
 The space is brightly lit, which makes it a much easier place to bring messy food like spaghetti or curry than a typical shadowy taproom.
 Plus, it’s right near a cluster of great Logan Square restaurants, so if you’re feeling a burger from Mini Mott and your friend wants a salad from Lula Cafe, this is the perfect place to make that happen.

 Larry’s is a microbar in the lobby of the Lawrence House, a space that feels like a university reading room complete with gold lamps, a stained glass ceiling, and plenty of table space.
 But unlike students sneaking lo mein into the library, you won’t get any strange looks for bringing in takeout to pair with your drinks here.
 We recommend the pho from nearby Tank Noodle, as long as you don’t spill broth on your laptop.